Athletic mouthguards: Features to look for.

-The lower jaw has a free range of motion.
-That means when a blow is directed to it, some of the force will be buffered by its reactive motion.
+- The lower jaw's joint allows it to move freely.
+That means when a blow lands on it, some of the force will be buffered by the jaw's reactive motion.

-Some mouthguards have a design where they fit over both the upper and lower jaws.
+Some mouthguards fit over both the upper and lower jaws.
 The advantages of this design are:

-However, this type of mouthpiece can be more uncomfortable to wear than a single-arch model and therefore not used as consistently as the latter.
+As a disadvantage, this type of mouthpiece can be more uncomfortable to wear than a single-arch design, and therefore not worn as consistently.

 Protection for orthodontic patients.

 Different types of sporting activities involve different levels of expected risk.
-For example, it's easy to imagine how a boxer's anticipated risk for mouth trauma would be higher than a tennis player's.
+For example, it's easy to imagine how a boxer's anticipated risk for mouth injury would be higher than a tennis player's.

-In correlation with this, the thickness of a sports guard is often tailored to the activity its wearer will be participating in.
+In correlation with this, the thickness of a sports guard is often tailored to the type of sport its wearer will be participating in.

-- For sports that don't entail a high degree of physical contact, a thickness on the order of 1/16th of an inch (2mm) may be adequate.
+- For sports that don't entail a high degree of physical contact, a thickness on the order of 1/16th of an inch (2mm) is often considered adequate.

-- Some contact sports may require an even thicker protector.
+- Extreme contact sports require an even thicker protector yet.

-A protector's resiliency (sponginess) can help to absorb some of the force delivered by a traumatic blow.
+A protector's resiliency (sponginess) helps to absorb some of the force delivered by traumatic blows.
 Equally important, if a mouthguard isn't somewhat flexible it may cause irritation when worn.

-A guard's stiffness may have more to do with the level of protection it can provide than its spongy resilience.
-Rigidity helps to distribute the forces of a blow over a larger area, thus buffering the amount of force directed to any one tooth or mouth area.
+A guard's stiffness has more to do with the level of protection it can provide than its resiliency.
+Rigidity helps to distribute the forces of a blow over a larger area, thus buffering the level of force directed to any one tooth or mouth area.

 Choosing the right appliance.

 To the uninitiated, all athletic mouth protectors may seem pretty much the same.
-To the contrary, however, even similar-looking products may differ greatly in design criteria and level of protection.
+However, even similar-looking products may differ greatly in design and therefore the level of protection they provide.

 Beyond just protecting oral structures and soft tissues, a sports mouthpiece can provide other benefits too.